VolodymyrKalynii/LangJS/README.md

 # Lang
 Class to make multilanguage of web-site as easy as possible.
+Gets language data from `.json` files.

 # Examples
 ## 1. Simple example